FactSet vs Refinitiv Eikon

 Our Verdict

-Choose FactSet if you're a buy-side firm focused on equity research, need superior portfolio analytics and screening tools, want the best-in-class estimates database, or require modular pricing to control costs.
+Choose FactSet if you're a buy-side firm focused on equity research, need superior portfolio analytics and screening tools, want the best-in-class estimates database, or prefer modular pricing to control costs — every configuration, from FactSet Workstation to FactSet Enterprise / API, is quoted to your seat count and data needs rather than published.
 FactSet's 95%+ retention rate on the buy-side speaks for itself.

-Choose Refinitiv Eikon if you need exclusive Reuters news coverage, work primarily in FX or fixed income markets, require DataStream's 120+ years of historical data for academic-grade research, or want dealing capabilities built into your terminal.
-Eikon offers broader market coverage at slightly lower entry pricing.
+Choose Refinitiv Eikon if you need exclusive Reuters news coverage, work primarily in FX or fixed income markets, require DataStream's 120+ years of historical data for academic-grade research, or want dealing capabilities via the Eikon with Dealing tier.
+Eikon also offers transparent published pricing FactSet doesn't: $300/user/month for Eikon Web, $1,250 for Eikon Desktop Standard, and $1,830 for Eikon Desktop Premium.

 Frequently Asked Questions